niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/AWS-Basics/AWS SAA-C03(Solutions Architect Associate)/03-VPC.md

 * Things that do:
 	* VPC Endpoints, VPN gateway, customer Gateway, IPV4 Addresses, Elastic IPs, DNS hostnames

+#### Deleting a VPC
+before being able to delete a vpc you have to delete the following:
+* security groups and NACLs
+* Subnets
+* route tables
+* internet gatewars
+* gateway endpoints
+* egress-only internet gateeways (EO-IGWs)
+### Default Route/ Catch-All-Route
+0.0.0.0/0
+represents all possible IP addresses, gives access from anywhere or to the internet without restriction.

 ### Internet Gateway
 ### Virtual Private Gateway